This year, Ash Wednesday is on March 5th.

 Abstinence refers to the absence of meat (mammals) or fowl.
 This is because traditionally, meat was more expensive and considered a luxury.

-Fish is allowed during Lent, which is why many parishes have fish on Friday!
+Fish is allowed during Lent, so many parishes have fish on Friday!

 At one point, Catholics abstained from eating meat every Friday of the year, but U.S. bishops now allow Catholics to instead substitute another act of charity or sacrifice.